Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 1. - Browser (stimulus source): unable to recieve client source code from Static File Server (artifact)
    - The response: mask the fault and repeat the request within 1 second
+   - The architecture does not fullfill the scenario: if Static File Server is unavailable, the request is lost and no responce is provided.
-   - The architecture can fulfill the scenario by detecting the fault using the HTTP HEAD request method.
+   - The scenario can be fullfilled by detecting the fault using the HTTP HEAD request method.
+Browser should send the request to the Request Handler, which will request data from the Static File Server and repeat the request if needed.
 It is also possible to provide backup copies of the static file server with active redundancy so the system can recover from a fault.
+If the Static File Server does not respond repeatedly, the Request Handler will redirect the request to one of back up copies.

 2. - Business Processor (stimulus source): unable to get response (data) about collisions (Example: Ticket Editing, Automatic Scheduling Caller) after sending data to be checked
    - Artifact: Collision Controller